Last updated on April 16th, 2025 at 12:16 pm

 Going to a new park is always super exciting for me, but also a little stressful.

-Most of the time, I’m pretty darn good at planning a trip.
+I’m pretty darn good at planning trips most of the time.
 But I’m not perfect, and there’s always that small percentage of time when things just don’t quite work out.
 This post is about one of those times.

 So what do you do when you mess up so royally?
 You, of course, write a blog post about it so others can learn from your mistakes!

-If you haven’t gone to Dollywood yet, love fast rides, and just want to get in as much adrenaline as possible, please take a moment to learn from my mistakes so you can go and have the best day ever, the first time around! ?
+If you haven’t gone to Dollywood yet, love fast rides, and just want to get in as much adrenaline as possible (without having to cough up extra cash for a TimeSaver Pass), please take a moment to learn from my mistakes so you can go and have the best day ever, the first time around!

 #1 – Don’t Go During Spring Break

-And then as for a weekday, we did during the middle of the week.
+And then, as for a weekday, we went during the middle of the week.
 But honestly, during Spring Break, in a vacation town, picking a weekday just won’t help you that much.

 #2 – Don’t Ride Anything Other Than Lightning Rod First